-Pulp response to resin-modified glass ionomer and calcium hydroxide cements in deep cavities: A quantitative systematic review.
+Pulp response to resin-modified glass ionomer and calcium hydroxide cements in deep cavities: A quantitative systematic review

 To quantitatively determine whether the pulp response to resin-modified glass ionomer cements placed in deep cavities differs from that generated by calcium hydroxide cement.